yh-ng/tp/docs/UserGuide.md

 ## Quick Start

-1. Ensure that you have Java 11 or above installed.
+1. Ensure that you have Java 11 or above installed on your computer.
 1. Down the latest version of `termiNus` from [here](http://link.to/duke).
+1. Copy the file to the folder you want to use as the home folder for your termiNUS.
-1. Navigate to the folder containing `termiNus.jar` in the terminal.
+1. Navigate to the folder containing `termiNus.jar` in the terminal or command prompt.
 1. Run termiNus by using `java -jar termiNus.jar`.
+1. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will show a brief user guide.
+Some example commands you can try:
+* `add task tP meeting`: Adds a `Task` with description `tP meeting` to the task list
+* `list tasks`: Lists all tasks
+* `delete task 1`: Deletes the 1st task shown in the task list
+* `clear`: Clears all items in the list
+* `bye`: Exits the app
+1. Refer to the Features below for details of each command.

 ## Features